Admentus64/Patcher64Plus-Tool/ReadMe.txt

 - Downgrade			Downgrade a ROM to the first revision, but only works with No-Intro US ROMs.
 This checkbox is only shown if it is supported.

 --- Buttons ---
+- Select Options		Additional Options in general can be fully customized in here.
+- Patch Selected Option		Run the patching process.

+--- Select Options ---
+- Main				Contains several options in general to customize.
+- Audiovisual			Contains graphics, music and sound related options to customize.
+- Difficulty			Contains difficulty-related options to customize.
+- Colors			Contains options in where HUD elements and ingame objects can be customized with different color schemes.
+- Equipment			Contains options to change the behaviour of equipable or usable items, such as ammunition.
+- Cutscenes			Contains cutscene- and skip-related options to customize, often to speed-up the flow of the game.
-- Redux				Additional Options that are require the Redux patch can be customized in here
+- Redux				Additional Options that are require the Redux patch can be customized in here.
 - Language			Different languages can be customized in here, as well as specific options that are language-dependant.
-- Select Options		Additional Options in general can be fully customized in here
-- Patch Selected Option		Run the patching process